Welcome!

 About Us

-The Grant Doctors® is a government grants consulting firm for urban and rural nonprofit (NGO) clients.
-We specialize in long-term organizational capacity development for nonprofits/NGOs.
+The Grant Doctors® is a full service government grants and contracts consulting firm for urban and rural education, local government, nonprofit (NGO), healthcare and small business clients.
 Our team has raised over $200 million and managed $350 million in public funds.

 Dave Farley, founder and CEO, is an authority on public funds management, ethics and governance.
-He has more than 25 years of experience serving local governments, corporations, community-based organizations and governing boards.
+He has nearly 30 years of experience serving local governments, corporations, community-based organizations and governing boards.
 Dave has worked on over $215 million in public/private projects; successfully managed the regulatory compliance of $200 million in federal and state funds; and secured $32 million for new projects.

 We’re experienced with rural and urban clients and organizations of all sizes: